-If you are looking for an 8-week life-changing Bible study, our next Gorgeous Woman Mentoring Circle begins June 18th.
-We have had two groups of women so far this year and the spiritual growth of the members has been amazing!
+If you are looking for an 8-week life-changing Bible study, please click here to join the Wait List for our next Gorgeous Woman Mentoring Circle.
+We've had two groups of women so far this year and the spiritual growth of the members has been amazing!
 You do not want to miss the next one.

 Or you may click the image below for details and reserve your spot!

 Also, please contact me for a free 30-minute coaching call if you feel you're ready to take your next step!
 Click on the link below to book your call!